readthedocs/readthedocs.org/docs/dev/subscriptions.rst

 --------

-Subscriptions are attached to an organization (customer), and can have multiple prices of products attached to it.
+Subscriptions are attached to an organization (customer), and can have multiple products attached to it.
 A product can have multiple prices, usually monthly and yearly.

 When a user subscribes to a plan (product), they are subscribing to a price of a product,